Adul12/Tetris/README.md

 ## Implementation

 All the code was implemented using `Python`.
 For the neural network, it was used the framework `Keras` with `Tensorflow` as backend.

-#### Internal Structure

-The agent is formed by a deep neural network, with variable number of layers, neurons per layer, activation functions, loss function, optimizer, etc. By default, it was chosen a neural network with 2 hidden layers (32 neurons each); the activations `ReLu` for the inner layers and the `Linear` for the last one; `Mean Squared Error` as the loss function; `Adam` as the optimizer; `Epsilon` (exploration) starting at 1 and ending at 0, when the number of episodes reaches 75%; `Discount` at 0.95 (significance given to the future rewards, instead of the immediate ones).

-#### Training

-For the training, the replay queue had size 20000, with a random sample of 512 selected for training each episode, using 1 epoch.

 #### Requirements